thethunderturner/filament/packages/forms/docs/02-fields/19-slider.md

     ->range(['min' => 0, 'max' => 300]),
 ```

-## Changing the step
+## Step

-You can add steps to the slider, where every its dragged, it will "jump" to the next step.
-This can enable using the `step()` method:
+You can add steps to the slider, where every time its dragged, it will "jump" to the next step.
+This can enabled using the `step()` method:

 ```php
 use Filament\Forms\Components\Slider;